-The reviewed programme is a bachelor level programme in Management.
-Its objectives, according to the mission of the University (professionally-oriented high-quality education and applied research emphasizing innovation, internationalization and lifelong learning) is to offer high quality education in the field of Business Administration and prepare graduates who can get employment in different profile organizations (production and business structures), where it practically performs basic professional functions both independently and in the group.

-Evidence from the annual University surveys among its alumni as well as other employment statistics in the country, show that the labour market is in demand for graduates in the Business and Management field.
+The reviewed programme is a bachelor level programme in Finance.
+Its objectives, according to the mission of the University (professionally-oriented high-quality education and applied research emphasizing innovation, internationalization and lifelong learning) is to offer high quality education in the field of Business Administration and prepare graduates who can get employment as business administrators specialized in Finance.
+Evidence from the annual University surveys among its alumni as well as other employment statistics in the country, show that the labour market is in demand for graduates with such specialization.
 Discussions of the Expert Team with representatives of employers confirmed this.
-Interviewed alumni is employed in different functions of Businesses.
+Additional evidence comes from interviewed alumni, all of whom are employed in the field of Finance.

-A benchmarking study, carried by the programme administration team with the engagement of students, showed that the programme has many common courses with similar programmes offered by other, well known European and International Universities (Vienna University of Economics and Business, London Business School, Norwegian Business School, The Hong Kong University of Science and Technology, National University of Singapore, et.al.).
-However, it comes short in the area of contemporary information technologies for business (e.g. Data analytics, Decision analysis, Management/Strategic Information systems, etc.) and in the area of Operations (e.g. Operations management, Chain Value Analysis, Service Operations management, etc.).
+A benchmarking study, carried by the programme administration team with the engagement of students, showed that the programme, although it is a BBA in Finance does not come short in its objectives when compared to stand alone Finance programmes offered by other, well known European and International Universities (Vienna University of Economics and Business, London Business School, Norwegian Business School, The Hong Kong University of Science and Technology, National University of Singapore, et.al.).
+Discussion with the Programme Heads, students and alumni confirmed a continuous development of the programme taking into consideration current trends regarding demanded skills in the labour market.
+Developments during the last few years incorporate more emphasis to providing stronger quantitative and analytical skills, data modeling, risk management etc. The expert team shares the view of the Programme Team that programme development worked towards making the identity of the programme stronger and resulted in upgrading graduates' qualifications.